Posterior Landscape (Arthur's Seat)

 In Bayesian inference, we don't just find the best parameter values — we explore the full posterior distribution.
 The posterior tells us which parameter values are plausible given our data.

-We use log(elevation) as the log-posterior density: higher = more plausible parameters.
-This creates more realistic traceplot behaviour — watch for the initial "burn-in" climb as chains find high-probability regions, then stable mixing once they've converged.
+We use 5 × log(elevation) as the log-posterior density — equivalent to raising the terrain to the 5th power.
+Sharpening the peaks like this makes the chains' preference for high ground easier to see, and creates more realistic traceplot behaviour: watch for the initial "burn-in" climb as chains find high-probability regions, then stable mixing once they've converged.